plone/training/wsgi/prz-introduction.rst

 In order to provide a smooth transition to Plone 5.2 and WSGI it tries to guess sensible defaults.
 The goal when providing WSGI support in `plone.recipe.zope2instance` was to keep the buildout configuration close to the ZServer configuration.
 Many options formerly used for ZServer are working in pretty much the same way for WSGI.

-WSGI is the default in recent `plone.recipe.zope2instance` versions.
+WSGI is the default in recent `plone.recipe.zope2instance` versions that ship with Plone 5.2.
+When running Python 2 the recipe can be configured to use `ZServer` instead of WSGI.
-It can be overriden by ZServer for Python 2.

 `Waitress <https://docs.pylonsproject.org/projects/waitress/en/stable>`_ is the default WSGI server configured by `plone.recipe.zope2instance`.
 Waitress is a pure Python WSGI server implementation originating from the Pylons project.